ddemonstrate/ddemonstrate.org/README.md

 Listing a campaign is made simple by entering the title, purpose and category (e.g. animal rights, environmental) of your campaign as well as providing an image and your cryptocurrency wallet address.

 ## How you can help
-* Fork this repo.
+* Fork and clone this repo.
+Cloning creates more local copies.
-* Make contributions to this repo
+* Make contributions to this repo.
 * Donate Bitcoin to `bc1qejx6pwfcvya5z3q5h2cua5wffz0n8rey4th2q9` or Ethereum `0x9943d42D7a59a0abaE451130CcfC77d758da9cA0`
 * Sponsor a campaign!
 * Spread the word!